Abdelrhman-AK/WinPaletter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: "Report a bug to help the project improve."
+about: "Report a strange or unwanted behaviour that occurred to help me improve WinPaletter."
 title: "🐞 [Bug] "
 labels: "Type: 🐞 Bug"
 assignees: Abdelrhman-AK